mdavydov/ComputerVisionCourse/hw2022/Module4Task.md

-# Tasks for Module 4 (draft)
+# Tasks for Module 4

+## Note: you can use 3-rd party libraries for visualisation of the results, feature extraction, finding matches, camera calibrartion, solving equations, performing SVD decomposition.
+All other computations should be made directly with matrices.
+You can use examples from the lecture as templates.
+You can use methods from 3-rd party libraries to verify your results.

-## Task 1.
+## (30%) Task 1.
 Camera calibration

- (20%) 1.1 Print pattern for camera calibrartion.
+ 1.1 Print pattern for camera calibrartion.
 Take 8-10 photos of it and find distortion coefficients and camera calibration matrix using OpenCV.

- (20%) 1.2 Take a photo of a rectangular object.
+ 1.2 Take a photo of a rectangular object.
 Find camera calibration matrix and distortion coeficient using straightness maximization and the example from the lecture (https://colab.research.google.com/drive/1rRoRtHkbJC9rDO3Ve_6Impagz8i_s_-D?usp=sharing).

- (10%) 1.3 Compare results from 1.1 and 1.2 and write a conclusion.
+ 1.3 Compare results from 1.1 and 1.2 and write a conclusion.
 Choose which camera calibrartion matrix to use.

-## Task 2.
+## (30%) Task 2.
 Fundamental matrices and epipolar lines

- (10%) 2.1 Take 2 photos of UCU building (or some other building) with your smartphone.
+ 2.1 Take 2 photos of UCU building (or some other building) with your smartphone.
 Undistort them.

- (10%) 2.2 Choose 8 matching points liying on the same plane (for example front plane of the building).
+ 2.2 Choose 8 matching points liying on the same plane (for example the front plane of the building).
 Find fundamental matrix and visualize epipolar lines and epipoles using this set of points.

- (10%) 2.3 Choose 8 matching points NOT liying on the same plane (take them from different sides of building, for example 4 from one side and 4 from another).
+ 2.3 Choose 8 matching points NOT liying on the same plane (take them from different sides of building, for example 4 from one side and 4 from another).
 Find fundamental matrix and visualize epipolar lines and epipoles using this set of points.

- (10%) 2.4 Find essential matrix using 5-points method.
+ 2.4 Find essential matrix using 5-point method.
 Calculate fundamental matrix using essential matrix and camera calibration matrices.
 Visualize epipolar lines and epipoles using this method

- (10%) 2.5 Compare results from 2.2 and 2.3 and write a conclusion.
+ 2.5 Compare results from 2.2-2.4 and write a conclusion.
 Choose which fundamental matrix to use

-## Task 3.
-3D reconstruction
+## (40%) Task 3.
+3D reconstruction using 2-view SfM

- (10%) 3.1 Reconstruct 3D shape of the building using 2 cameras reconstuction method

- (10%) 3.2 Reconstruct 3D shape of the building using reconstuction from 3 cameras
+ Reconstruct 3D shape of the building using 2-view SfM method.
+Create 360-degree animation to visualize the result.

- () 3.3 Visualize obtained result in 3D (use 360 video render)

-   2.4 Find 8 or more good point pairs on every image pair
-   - The points should not lie on the same plane
-   - Points should be visible in different views and should not be a visible intersection of disjoint lines
-   - Points should represent several faces of the building

- (30%) 2.5 Find fundamental matrices for every image pair, draw epipolar lines, find coordinates of epipoles.

- (30%) 2.6 Perform and visualize 3D reconstruction of the building using every image pair (so you should get 3 reconstructions)

-   - Estimate camera calibration matrix and calculate essential matrices to get better results
-   - Example of camera calibration matrix estimation  can be found at https://colab.research.google.com/drive/1rRoRtHkbJC9rDO3Ve_6Impagz8i_s_-D?usp=sharing
-   - Example of textured output using python/colab can be found at https://colab.research.google.com/drive/1PHHsbQOaV2aS5LoVOgBEh0Htmh0dz51N?usp=sharing)
-   - Example of 3D reconstruction can be found at http://programmingcomputervision.com/downloads/ProgrammingComputerVision_CCdraft.pdf, pages 127-143
+## (+30%) Task 4 (for extra points) 3D reconstruction using N-projection SfM

+ Take 4 photos of the building and reconstruct 3D shape of the building using N-view SfM method.
+Imply restrictions on projection matrices.
+Create 360-degree animation to visualize the result.

 All tasks should be implemented in Python/Colab with sufficient comments